stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="notice">Please consult <a name="ServiceCode"></a> for more information about the notion of Service Code.</aside>
-<aside class="success">What are the consequences of a changing label in sandbox environment?</aside>
-All pending approval/login will result in a "Wrong PIN".

 ## 2.2.
 Integration of itsme® services
 Once your Sandbox has been created, you can start working on the integration itself.
 All the information needed to do so is the object of this